 If law enforcement seizes your money or property under the theory that it was contraband, used in a manner that subjects it to forfeiture, or proceeds derived from illegal activity, contact David immediately.
 He represents clients in civil asset-forfeiture cases throughout the state and has a tremendous amount of experience in these quasi-criminal, civil asset-forfeiture cases.
 David knows what it takes to defeat the state's attempt to forfeit cash or other seized assets.

-WHAT IS CIVIL ASSET FORFEITURE
+CIVIL ASSET FORFEITURE

 Civil Asset forfeiture is an often ruthless legal process through which the state or federal government seeks an order from the court forfeiting private property from citizens.
 It is often filed in a separate proceeding from any criminal case.
 The government uses civil asset forfeiture to permanently deprive people of their assets while the government benefits financially from said assets.
 Strict deadlines must be met to challenge the government's attempt to seize property.
 No matter whether you are an innocent owner of property seized from someone else or adamantly deny the state's allegations regarding the source or use of your property, you must act quickly to assert a claim for the return of the property.
 If you do not, you may lose the ability to claim it in the future.
 Rely upon David's experience in handling thousands of asset-forfeiture cases to protect your rights and assert a defense that provides you the best opportunity to receive your property back.